bensmith07/telco-churn-project/README.md

 We will analyze the attributes of customers who have been more or less likely to churn, develop a model for predicting churn based on those atributes, and leave with both recommendations for future passengers and predictions of churn for a list of current customers (delivered via .csv)

+### Project Goals

+By identifying key drivers of customer churn and creating a predictive model, the company can focus resources on those customers most likey to churn, proactively engaging them in ways that make them more likely to continue using Telco services.

 ### Initial Questions